 Each study abroad participant has a unique way of interpreting and impacting the communities and people they visit.
 At the same time, many students have found a lot of support and encouragement by reading or seeing content by fellow travelers with whom they share similar cultural or experiential horizons.
-The following is a admittedly non-exhaustive list of some resources we have compiled from colleagues, conferences, and research.
+The following is an admittedly non-exhaustive list of some resources we have compiled from colleagues, conferences, and online research.

 Please let us know if you come across any additional resources we can add to this page!